 Is the solution of the given problem the same as the solution of (one of) the new problems?
 Or, do we need to combine the solutions to create a solution for the original problem?
 And, if so, do we need anything from the original problem data?

 Once the function is complete, it is time to test it.
 As before, the goal of testing is to discover and eliminate bugs.
-Remember that testing cannot validate that the function works correctly for all possible inputs.

 '(2 3 1 4)